Snorkeling or diving the Silfra Ridge is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 The island’s location on the edge of two continents, where the North American and European tectonic plates slowly move apart from each other, has helped to form Iceland’s unusual scenery and otherworldly natural beauty, a natural beauty that draws in millions of tourists every year to this sparsely populated country on the northern fringe of the world.

-One of the more unusual natural attractions to be born of this turbulent geological activity, is the Silfra Fissure, a deep divide in the rock that has filled with perfectly clear water.
+One of the more unusual natural attractions to be born of this turbulent geological activity, is the Silfra Fissure, a deep divide in the rock that was filled with perfectly clear water.
 This is literally the spot where tectonic plates are shifting, and it is here at Silfra Iceland, where adventurous travelers can don a dry suit and dive or snorkel between continents.

 It’s an unusual activity and not an activity you would expect to undertake in Iceland, but the Silfra Fissure is, in fact, one of the best snorkeling spots in the world and is a world’s top 100 travel adventure.
 Due to its uniqueness.
 The world’s top 100 travel adventures are amazing adventures ranging from 5-day remote hiking/camping in Patagonia to snorkeling the Silfra Fissure in Iceland.

 These are bucket list adventures that the everyday person can do.
-A world’s top travel adventure requires more than just an epic adventure, it includes a uniqueness, history, culture and a sustainable travel side also.
+A world’s top travel adventure requires more than just an epic adventure, it includes uniqueness, history, culture, and a sustainable travel side also.
 Follow our mission as we mark off the world’s top 100 travel adventures one by one.

 Here’s our guide to visiting Silfra in Iceland, to help and inspire you to snorkel between two tectonic plates in the land of ice and fire.